kitspace/1clickBOM/README.md

 You can copy and paste into the extension from a text editor or spread sheet program (LibreOffice, Excel).
-You must have a column for references, one for the quantity and at least one of: decription, part number or a retailer column.
+You must have a column for references, one for the quantity and at least one of: decription, part number or a distributor column.
 You can have multiple part number columns for specifying multiple possible manufacturer part numbers per schematic reference.